Make This Easy To Digest…ion

 3. Breathe before eating: Take a few deep breaths before meals to activate your body’s “rest and digest” mode, signalling to your system that it's time to eat.

-4. Create a calm eating environment: Sit down to eat, avoid distractions like phones or TV, and enjoy your food mindfully.
+4. Create a calm eating environment: Sit down to eat, avoid distractions like phones or TV, so you can enjoy your food mindfully.

 5. Take a walk after meals: Gentle movement after eating helps stimulate digestion and regulate blood sugar levels.